 The other types of thermostats use the 24 volts from the transformer that is inside your HVAC equipment for power.
-These thermostats use power stealing technology for their primary source of power.
+These thermostats use power stealing technology as their primary source of power.
 Consequently, a problem with the low voltage part of your HVAC equipment can fail for various reasons.
 Therefore, this will cause your thermostat display not to work.
 There are thermostats that use both batteries as a backup power source.
 Additionally, they also use the 24-volt system from the HVAC equipment.
 As the primary source of power, it is possible to have a display on your thermostat but have a problem with the 24-volt system.
 This will likely result in a service call from an HVAC contractor.
-Furthermore, they have the skills to figure out why the thermostat is not responding or is blank at the display.
+Furthermore, they have the skills to figure out why the thermostat is not responding or is blank on the display.

 Blank Display on Thermostat Problem - Modern Thermostats

-For example, a high limit switch on a gas furnace can trip for safety related reasons.
-Professional HVAC contractors can troubleshoot the problem and fix it properly so there is not a safety related issue.
+For example, a high limit switch on a gas furnace can trip for safety-related reasons.
+Professional HVAC contractors can troubleshoot the problem and fix it properly so there is not a safety-related issue.
 It could be something very serious or it could simply be a bad switch.
 The HVAC contractor will be able to tell what the exact problem is and repair it quickly and efficiently.
 You can be assured there will be no further problems with the HVAC equipment or the display.

 Power Check | Blank Display on Thermostat Problem - Screen Disappeared

 The possible reason your thermostat screen can go blank is a loss of power to the furnace.
 Power stealing thermostats get their power from the transformer.
 Most modern thermostats are powered by the transformer in your air handler or furnace.
-In rare case the transformer could be located in the condensing unit.
+In rare cases, the transformer could be located in the condensing unit.
 It depends on what type of HVAC system you have.
 Either way, the power comes from the transformer.
 If there is no power to the transformer then the thermostat screen will be blank.
 First, check the breaker to make sure it has not tripped.
 Air conditioner breakers trip for various reasons.
 Additionally furnace breakers trip also for various reasons that may not be related at all to your thermostat.
 Furthermore, if you reset the breaker and it trips again you have a serious problem and need to consult an HVAC contractor.

 Other possible reasons why your thermostat screen is blank or dead is the transformer is bad or a thermostat wire is not connected or broken.
 I’ve seen cases where a squirrel got into the attic and chewed on the thermostat wire and caused a transformer or transformer fuse to go bad.
-Additionally, if someone has driven a nail in the wall and nicked the thermostat wire inside the wall.
+Additionally, if someone has driven a nail into the wall and nicked the thermostat wire inside the wall.
 Additionally, that could cause problems with your thermostat including causing the screen to go blank.